 Some conventional doctors tell women that all perimenopausal and menopausal symptoms are the result of decreased oestrogen levels and that the solution is pharmaceutical hormone replacement therapy.

-Xenoestrogens are found in foods.
-They’re not completely identical to the oestrogen produced by your endocrine system, but they’re close enough that your body treats them the same.
+Some xenoestrogens are found in foods.
+They’re not completely identical to the oestrogen produced by your endocrine system, but some beneficial ones are close enough that your body treats them the same.

 - Flax and flax products are very high in phytoestrogens.
 Just 100 grams of flax contains 379,380 micrograms of oestrogen.
 Flaxmeal can be found in many baked goods and flaxseeds are often in the feed of animals you might, in turn, eat.

 - Drying fruit increases the nutrients in a small portion.
 Whether that is a benefit or a drawback depends on whether you need those additional nutrients.
 Apricots, dates, and prunes have the highest oestrogen levels.

 - Soya is found in many foods, often where you least expect to see it.
 It packs 103,920 micrograms of oestrogen into 100 grams.
 Soya milk and yogurt supplies the biggest oestrogen punch but those aren’t the only options.

 - Legumes, including chickpeas, black beans, red beans, black-eyed peas, and split peas, also carry a higher than average amount of oestrogen.